What do I need to think about?

 Deciding on a particular job or career can be a hard choice; there can seem to be a never ending range of choices and opportunities to think about.

-If you are not completely sure what job or career you want to do, this can make it difficult to choose qualifications or training.
-If you are undecided, find out how to explore a range of jobs and careers or try a quiz.
+If you are not completely sure what job or career you want to do, this can make it difficult to choose qualifications or training, but keeping a broad selection of subjects can help until you firm up your career plans.
+If you are undecided, find out more about a range of jobs in the Careerpilot job sectors, look at the Job Profiles for lots of details or try a quiz.

 Whether you are clear about what you want to do or are just exploring options, it is worth thinking about what is important/not so important to you in a job.

 Questions to ask yourself

 - What sort of work environment would suit me?
 Indoors or outdoors?
 In an office or more active?

 - Would I rather work with other people or on my own?